TheBanditOfRed/TLOPO-Discord-Bot/README.md

     - Portuguese (Portugal) (`pt-pt`)

     If you prefer the bot to output in a different language, it has a built-in auto-translate feature.
 Just enter the full language name into the `language` field, and set `autoTranslate` to `True`.
 3. Set your desired command prefix by modifying the `commandPrefix` field.
+Note that either the prefix or `/` can be used to call commands.
 4. If you want others to be able to add the bot to their Discord servers, set the installation link in the `link` field, and set `showLink` to `True`.
    The link will be shown in the bot's `!about` command.
 5. Set your desired maximum number of releases and news articles to be shown in the `maxReleaseNotes` and `maxNewsAricles` fields in `settings.json`.